 Students who are graduating, withdrawing or taking a leave from the University are no longer eligible to remain in residence.
 Students are required to submit a 60-day notice to vacate their apartments (Agreement to Terminate A Tenancy Form N11) in person to the Housing Office prior to the end of their term.

-A leaseholder who wishes to temporarily vacate their specific unit and sublease it to another resident is required to register their subleasee through Housing Services and the subleasee must also be a student registered at York University in good standing.
+A leaseholder who wishes to temporarily vacate their specific unit and sublease it to another resident is required to register their subleasee through Housing and Conference Services and the subleasee must also be a student registered at York University in good standing.

 The leaseholder has the financial responsibility for payment of rent to their student account at all times.
 Students who accumulate debt on their student account from their previous academic terms will be notified that their enrolment will be blocked and that they may be evicted.